Tim Bishop

 The district includes most of Central and Eastern Suffolk County, including most of Smithtown, as well as the entirety of the towns of Brookhaven, Riverhead, Southold, Southampton, East Hampton, and Shelter Island.
 The district encompasses wealthy enclaves such as the Hamptons, middle-class suburban towns such as Selden, Centereach and Lake Grove, working-class neighborhoods such as Mastic and Riverhead, and rural farming communities such as Mattituck and Jamesport on the North Fork.

+Bishop was elected in 2002, defeating incumbent Felix Grucci.
+He was reelected in 2004, 2006, 2008, 2010, and 2012.
+He lost reelection in 2014 to Lee Zeldin, who he defeated in 2008.

 Early life, education and career

 Bishop is a twelfth-generation resident of Southampton, New York, where he was born on June 1, 1950.
 He is the son of Catherine (Roesel) and Howard Cortland Bishop.
 He is the great-grandson of Benjamin H. Bishop, a mayor of Southampton, and has English, Irish, and German ancestry.
-He received a bachelor's degree in History from The College of the Holy Cross and a master's degree in Public Administration from Long Island University.
-Bishop served as Provost of Southampton College for 16 years, where he began working in 1973 as an admissions counselor.
+He received a bachelor's degree from the College of the Holy Cross in 1972 and a master's degree from Long Island University in 1981.

-In his nearly 29 years at LIU's Southampton College, Bishop served in positions touching almost every aspect of college life, from institutional research and planning, financial aid, and enrollment services, to student activities, personnel, community relations, and fund raising.
-He served as director of financial aid, assistant director of admissions, registrar, director of institutional research and planning, dean for enrollment services, and dean for administrative and student services.
-In 1986, Bishop was appointed Provost of Southampton College.
-In this position, Bishop served as the chief executive officer in charge of the day-to-day management of the entire campus.
-Known as a strong and capable administrator, Congressman Bishop worked effectively with the college's diverse constituencies including students, alumni, staff, faculty, University officers, board members, government officials and community residents.
+Bishop began working at Southampton College in 1973 as an admissions counselor.
+He served as provost at the college for 16 years.
+He also served as the college's director of financial aid, assistant director of admissions, registrar, director of institutional research and planning, dean for enrollment services, and dean for administrative and student services.
+During his tenure, Southampton College of Long Island University produced 36 Fulbright Scholars.

-During his tenure, several academic programs achieved national prominence.
-Southampton College of Long Island University produced 36 Fulbright Scholars, a remarkable achievement for a small college.
-As provost, Bishop developed the award-winning Cooperative Education and Freshman Programs, an integral part of the LIU Plan implemented across the University.
-Bishop negotiated the licensing agreement to power up the University's flagship radio station WPBX the only Long Island-based NPR affiliate — to 25,000 Watts.
-During his tenure, four new graduate programs were added to the curriculum, and a new academic center, Chancellors Hall, was built.

 Along with the Southampton College Chancellor, Robert F. X. Sillerman, Bishop developed the most successful single fund-raising event in the college's history, the All for the Sea rock concerts which grossed as much as $1 million annually.